// Stay in touch?

 Limitations

 • Language specific: With Encore your application code and infrastructure declarations are all in the same programming language.
 The drawback is that not all programming languages are supported yet.
-Currently Encore supports Go, with TypeScript and Python support coming soon.
+Currently Encore supports Go and TypeScript, with Python support coming soon.
 See the docs for the latest information.

 Suitable For